With its refreshing sweet-tart taste this hibiscus berry shrub is a thirst-quenching alternative to soda.

 With the temperature on the rise these days, I’ve been finding myself craving an icy-cold drink to quench my ever increasing thirst with.
-Of course there’s the usual summer go-tos like lemonade and iced tea but lately it’s been this hibiscus berry shrub that’s come to the rescue when I’m feeling parched.
+Of course there’s the usual summer go-tos like lemonade and iced tea but lately it’s been this strawberry berry shrub that’s come to the rescue when I’m feeling parched.

-What’s a shrub drink?
+What is a shrub drink?

 If you’ve never had a shrub before (also called drinking vinegar) it’s an incredibly refreshing non-alcoholic beverage made from vinegar spiked fruit syrup.
 Sweet/tart and quite gulpable on a hot day, a shrub is the perfect summer drink.